hasadna/knesset-data-pipelines/README.md

 After every change in the code you should run `sudo bin/build.sh && sudo bin/start.sh`

-## Using Redash to view the data
+## Using Adminer to view the data

-Redash is a Web UI which allows to make queries against the DB.
+Adminer is a simple Web UI which allows to make queries against the DB.

-It's the main interface for both developers and users of the project that want to get the data.

-You can run a local redash instance by running:
+To start the adminer service as part of the local docker compose environment:

+* (If you haven't do so already) Copy `docker-compose.override.example.yml` to `docker-compose.override.yml`
+* Edit `docker-compose.override.yml`
+  * Uncomment the adminer section
+* Start the services
-* `bin/start_redash.sh`
+  * `bin/start.sh`
-* redash is available at: http://localhost:5010
+* adminer is available at: http://localhost:18080
-* setup an admin user
-* add a datasource:
-  * Name: knesset_data
-  * Type: PostgreSQL
+  * Database Type = PostgreSQL
-  * Host: knessetdatapipelines_db_1
-  * Password: 123456
+  * Host = db
+  * Port = 5431
-  * User: postgres
+  * Database = postgres
-  * Database Name: postgres
+  * User = postgres
-  * Port: 5432
-* now you can make queries (once pipelines run and load some data to the DB)
+  * Password = 123456

 ## Installing the project locally and running tests